Tronikart/tronikart/README.md

 - **Dungeon Mastering** (Be it modules or homebrew sandbox, I enjoy DMing and I do it as a job, yeah seriously!)

 ### Things I do for fun
-I'm by no means an expert at these, my skill level fluctuates among these, they are driven by passion and enjoyment.
+I'm by no means an expert at these, my skill level varies among these, they are driven by passion and enjoyment.

 - **Video Editing** (Mostly to make gifs, but there was that one time where I made some [YouTube videos](https://www.youtube.com/tronikart))
 - **Audio Editing** (Looping stuff, cleaning voice recordings, audio editing for games)